al1reeza/2D-Maze-Search-Game/README.md

 - **Collision system** for walls and obstacles
 - **Win condition** when reaching the hidden house
 - **Efficient rendering** with Java Swing

+*Developed following tutorial materials and resources from RyiSnow YouTube.*